tiedl25/fp/readme.md

     cells: cells extracted with pdfplumber, shrinked and formated as {bbox: , text:} dictionary pair
     pdfplumber_cells: dictionary containing cells extracted with pdfplumber and the corresponding text
     settings: settings for pdfplumber table extraction

-### Problems
-+ Not every table in the pdfs is given in the annotated json file
-+ Some tables don't consist of any line
-+ The maximum differences are difficult to assign generally